Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 For example, you can use a higher-octane gas like 91-octane premium if your manufacturer recommends regular 87-octane fuel.
 Many owner’s manuals state that your car needs at least 87-octane gas.
 However, you may or may not experience better efficiency by using premium gas.

 If your owner’s manual requires 91- or 93-octane gas, you should buy premium.
-In this case, your car may compress the air in the fuel tank more, leading to a higher chance of pre-ignition with regular gas.
+In this case, your car may compress the air in the fuel tank more, leading to a higher chance of the gas igniting before it’s designed to.

 Many cars that recommend premium gas can still run on regular, but it could lead to lower performance and gas mileage.
 Cars that require premium should not run on 87-octane gas regularly, if at all.

 When fuel and air combust within the engine before it’s designed to, the engine may make a knocking sound.
 This technical term for engine knock is preignition.
 Engine knock can cause damage to your car’s internal parts like the cylinders and pistons.
 Damage can eventually result in poor engine performance and lower fuel economy.

 If you can’t resolve the knocking by using the manufacturer’s recommended fuel, consider going to a mechanic.
 This problem can worsen and lead to lower power, engine strain or even overheating.

 Your car may need a specific type of gas to help the engine run smoothly and prevent engine knocking, especially if it needs premium gas.
 Although you might pay more for gas than you’d prefer, you can save money on monthly costs when you look for the best-valued car insurance available.

 Electric vehicles in 2021: How new models, insurance rates and tax breaks affect their cost to own